Skip to main content

 Your job is to create that proof in formats AI can read.

 Reviews are the primary evidence.
 We've covered this elsewhere, but it bears repeating: review volume, velocity, and quality are the biggest GEO signals for local businesses.
 If you're not collecting reviews systematically, nothing else matters.
+See how Sierra Cooling grew from 20 to 350+ reviews per month with a systematic review program.

 Third-party mentions are supporting evidence.
 Press coverage, directory listings, association memberships, awards.
 Every credible mention of your business adds to your entity profile.
 AI systems aggregate these signals to determine authority.